writethedocs/www/docs/conf/portland/2019/cfp.rst

 If you are selected to speak at Write the Docs, we will waive your attendance fee.
 We regret that we are not able to cover the cost of travel or lodging for all speakers at this time.
 By not covering travel costs for our speakers, we are able to keep ticket prices low and to make the conference accessible to the largest number of participants possible.

-If your proposal is accepted but you are unable to attend due to travel costs, please let us know and we will do our best to help make it happen.
+If your proposal is accepted but you would find it difficult to attend due to travel costs, please let us know and we will do our best to help make it happen.

 **You’ll hear from us with our proposal decisions by the end of {{cfp.notification}}.**

+Note that all Speakers must read, understand, and agree to our :doc:`/code-of-conduct`.
+All talks and slides will need to follow our Code of Conduct.
+If you are unsure about any aspect of this, please feel free to ask us for clarification

 Questions?
 ----------